Mobile Menu

 Building student relationships is not a one-and-done deal.
 It takes conscious effort (and a bit of a sixth sense sometimes).

-It’s super important that all members of my classroom feel like they belong and openly express themselves without fear.
+It’s super important to me that all members of my classroom feel like they belong and openly express themselves without fear.

 building-student-relationships

-To help myself and others, I’ve put together some helpful reminders and tips as we all adjust, and I think that these are true for the regular classroom model, as well.
+To help myself and others, I’ve put together some helpful reminders and tips for building those important student connections.

 building-student-relationships